 Additional Things to Consider When Implementing Social Media as Part of Your Lac du Bonnet Business Strategy

 Social media isn’t a magic wand.
 It takes work and planning.
-So if you’ve tried social media, ask yourself if you really tried it, or if you just set up a page, posted a few times and then gave up because the results didn’t come fast enough.
-Building social media takes time and if you keep at it, you will see a payout in the end.
-Here are some common questions we have been asked while working with Lac du Bonnet businesses to implement a social media strategy.
+So if you’ve tried social media, ask yourself if you really tried it or if you just set up a page, posted a few times and then gave up because the results didn’t come fast enough.
+Building social media takes time, and if you keep at it, you will see a payout in the end.
+Here are some common questions we have been asked while working with Lac du Bonnet businesses about implementing a social media strategy.

-The first thing we do is take a look at the platforms and most often we find dead channels.
-Posts are sporadic with months in between them, making the business page irrelevant, even to those who follow you.
+The first thing we do is look at the platforms, most often finding dead channels.
+Posts are sporadic, with months between them, making the business page irrelevant, even to those who follow you.
 Whatever platform you pick as your dominant social media platform, share regularly.
 The comparison chart above outlines the basic daily/weekly post standards for the platforms.
 One of the reasons you may not be seeing results is that you are not posting nearly enough.

-Another reason you are not seeing results could be because you are not sharing relevant content that connects with your audience.
-For most platforms and businesses, only 25% of your posts should directly promote your business The remaining 75% should be about your audience; providing and becoming a source of information relevant to your industry, or even entertainment by sharing videos and memes, for example.
+Another reason you do not see results could be that you are not sharing relevant content that connects with your audience.
+For most platforms and businesses, only 25% of your posts should directly promote your business.
+The remaining 75% should be about your audience, providing and becoming a source of information relevant to your industry or even entertainment by sharing videos and memes, for example.

 How many followers do I really need?

 This business owner had 421 followers.
 That’s approximately 10% of the Lac du Bonnet population.
-This business’ target market has been well defined and includes approximately 22% of Lac du Bonnet’s population.
+This business’ target market has been well-defined and includes about 22% of Lac du Bonnet’s population.
 Their local target market potential is 844 people, and nearly half of them are connected to this business on Facebook – I’d call that a win!
-More than that, this business has a strong engagement rate that other businesses would be envious of, with 80% of its followers actively engaging with the content put out.
+More than that, this business has a strong engagement rate that other companies would be envious of, with 80% of its followers actively engaging with the content put out.
 The business owner has a full schedule and a waiting list of clients.

-The moral of the story is, it is not the number of followers you have, it is the quality of followers you have.
+The moral of the story is it is not the number of followers you have; it is the quality of your followers.
 If this business owner had thousands of followers, like their counterparts in Winnipeg, they would have thousands of unqualified contacts on their platform that wouldn’t become part of their sales funnel.

 What should I post on my social media platforms?

 This is very dependent on what platforms you are using.
-Most often, Lac du Bonnet business owners choose Facebook and Instagram, with YouTube as a tool to upload videos that are then shared on Facebook and embedded onto websites.
+Lac du Bonnet business owners often choose Facebook and Instagram, with YouTube as a tool to upload videos that are then shared on Facebook and embedded onto websites.